-The fair value of the options granted is recognized as a share-based payment expense with a corresponding increase in equity.
 The fair value is measured at grant date and each tranche is recognized on a graded-vesting basis over the period during which the options vest.
 The fair value of the options granted is measured using the Black-Scholes option pricing model taking into account the terms and conditions upon which the options were granted and an estimated forfeiture rate.